IBM/cognitive-social-crm/README.md

 ```

-#### Run Setup application for Bluemix or local install
+#### Run Setup application

-The Social CRM application consist of a Setup utility that you can run that will update the configuration files required by the application.
+The Social CRM application consist of a Setup utility that you can run that will update the configuration files required by the application and create the Cloudant DB documents.
+It will also allow you to test Twitter and query the database.

 In the directory where to code is located (previously downloaded and cd'ed into) run the following command